-You're ready to close when all steps are done in escrow process.
-At this time, all payments and fees for inspections, title insurance and real estate commissions are paid out.
-Title to the home is then given to you as new homeowner and correct title insurance is issued as outlined in the escrow policy.
+You're ready to close when all steps are complete in escrow process.
+At this time, all payments and dues for inspections, title insurance and real estate commissions are collected.
+You'll then get the title to the house and the title insurance gets dispersed as noted in the escrow instructions.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.